 Helicopter services and palanquin & ponies have made the journey easier for senior citizens too.
 Tea stalls and food is also available on the route.
 The hotels have also made the stay comfortable for senior citizens.
 Hot running water and heating arrangements are also provided to deal with the harsh weather conditions.
 The government also takes necessary steps.

-Every pilgrim above 50 years of age will have to go through a medical test and present the certificate to the authorities.
-It ensures whether you are ready to deal with high altitude sickness, vertigo or BP problems, etc. If you are doing the yatra by helicopter, there is no need for a medical certificate.
+A medical certificate is required for every pilgrim above 50 years of age.
+They will have to go through a medical test and present the certificate during char dham yatra.
+It ensures that they are ready to deal with high altitude sickness.

 Ashrams, Dharamshalas, government guest houses, camping sites, and lodge are easily available at cheaper rates.
 They also provide basic necessities of hot water, etc. Some hotels also have a built-in restaurant to make the availability of food easier for the guests.